Visa requirements for Republic of the Congo citizens

 Visa requirements for Republic of the Congo citizens are administrative entry restrictions by the authorities of other states placed on citizens of Republic of the Congo.
-As of 2 July 2019, Republic of the Congo citizens had visa-free or visa on arrival access to 46 countries and territories, ranking the Republic of the Congo passport 96th in terms of travel freedom (tied with the passports of Burundi, Cameroon and Liberia) according to the Henley Passport Index.
+As of April 2025, Republic of the Congo citizens had visa-free or visa on arrival access to 49 countries and territories, ranking the Republic of the Congo passport 89th in terms of travel freedom (tied with the passports of Burundi, Cameroon and Turkmenistan) according to the Henley Passport Index.